department-of-veterans-affairs/va.gov-team/products/health-care/prescription-refills/vets-prescriptions/product/report-and-recommendations/report-and-recommendations.md

 1. **Credential Service Provider (CSP)**: MHV is working towards using a CSP for aggregating different logins under a common umbrella.
 While the system has had lots of problems, it sounds like most issues have been resolved.

 #### Other things we learned:
-- The VA **pharmacy call center** has little impact on the workflow of online Rx refills.
+- The VA **pharmacy contact center** has little impact on the workflow of online Rx refills.
 This system is centralized, and each medical center integrates it into their phone system.
 (So, a veteran might call Kansas City, but they'll talk to someone somewhere else.)
 - MHV as a whole has a lot of **content**, and the maintenance of the content has taken a back seat due to shifting priorities and a lack of resources.
 Much of this content seems unecessary (meaning: it will not help veterans accomplish what they came to the site to do)
 - MHV has APIs in production, but there are no current consumers aside from an in development Rx Refill "Mobile App" (actually, just _another_ responsive/mobile-friendly site...not an iOS/Android app).
 The MHV team has some concerns around API management.
 PD has a tool that helps with API inventory, but they don't have anything a system to manage who uses the API (it sounds like this is manually done right now).
 - The system architecture looks like [_this_](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/product/2016/report-and-recommendations/arch-current.jpg).
 (Possible wrong assumptions here, but mostly accurate)